 The festival enjoyed success and growth over the subsequent years.
 By 2017, the weeklong Trad Festival hosted seven Celtic music styles, 11 public concerts in six venues, 120 full-time students, and 150 afternoon workshops – drawing international acclaim.
 In 2018, a new team led by Jennifer Torrance and Nancy Neff took the helm, successfully obtaining 501(c)(3) nonprofit status for Acadia Trad and continuing the Festival’s high standards of artistic excellence.
 Sadly, the 501(c)(3) voted to close in early 2020, and COVID-19 forced the cancellation of the festival scheduled for that summer.

 In early 2021, a devoted group of past attendees and volunteers led by Dave Wasserman, Heather McAslan, Ellen Mahoney, Chuck Donnelly and Kerstin Gilg began brainstorming how to give new life to the Acadia Trad Festival.
 The group formed a working advisory committee and worked to professionalize the Festival by hiring a part-time year round staff and recruiting a world-class faculty that’s at least half new each year to ensure traditions evolve.

-With great joy and excitement, a reimagined Acadia Festival of Traditional Music & Dance is scheduled to return to College of the Atlantic in June 2023.
 Remember: it’s not just the tunes, the dancing, the musicians or the traditions – it’s the magic that happens when we put it all together.
 Young artists learn from master tradition bearers, then bring their own unique gifts to the endeavor – thus the traditions are learned, celebrated and they evolve.
 The traditions are alive.